MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow/debug-custom-workflow-activity.md

 ---
-title: "Debug a custom workflow activity (PowerApps Common Data Service for Apps) | MicrosoftDocs"
+title: "Debug a custom workflow activity (Common Data Service for Apps) | Microsoft Docs"
 description: "Learn more about how to debug a custom workflow activity" ms.custom: "" ms.date: 06/16/2018